Liouville conformal field theory and the quantum zipper: Preliminaries

-\begin{definition} We call the $\SLE_\kappa$-decorated quantum surface $\cC_a = (D_a, h, \eta|_{[0,a]}, p, q, x_L, x_R)/{\sim_\gamma}$ an \emph{area $a$ quantum cell}.
-We denote its law by $P_a$. \end{definition} Recall that there is a way of mating correlated continuum random trees to obtain LQG decorated by SLE, see Proposition~\ref{prop-mot}.
-By its definition, the area $a$ quantum cell is the decorated quantum surface arising from mating a pair of correlated Brownian motions $(X_t, Y_t)_{t \geq 0} \sim \mathrm{CRT}_\kappa$ and stopping when the quantum area is $a$.
+We remark that the area $a$ quantum cell is the decorated quantum surface arising from mating a pair of correlated continuum random trees corresponding to the pair of Brownian motions $(X_t, Y_t)_{t \geq 0}$ as in Proposition~\ref{prop-mot} until the time when the quantum area is $a$.
+Quantum cells are used in the construction of $(\phi_t, \eta_t)$ in Theorem~\ref{thm-sf-zipper}.

 \begin{remark} When $(\gamma, \kappa) \neq (\sqrt2,8)$, the quantum cell $\cC_a$ is measurable with respect to $(D_a, h, \eta|_{[0,a]})/{\sim_\gamma}$, that is, the four marked points can be recovered from $(D_a, h, \eta|_{[0,a]})/{\sim_\gamma}$.
 First, we can recover two of the marked points $p = \eta(0)$ and $q = \eta(a)$.
-Let $\psi: D_a \to \bbH$ be a conformal map with $\psi(p) = 0$ and $\psi(q) = \infty$.
+Let $\psi: D_a \to {\mathbb H}$ be a conformal map with $\psi(p) = 0$ and $\psi(q) = \infty$.
 From the imaginary geometry construction of space-filling $\SLE_\kappa$ \cite{ig4}, modulo time-parametrization the law of $\psi \circ \eta$ given $\psi(x_L)$ and $\psi(x_R)$ is $\SLE_{\kappa, \rho}$ with force points of size $\kappa/2 - 4$ at $\psi(x_L)$ and $\psi(x_R)$.
 Since $\kappa/2-4\neq 0$ the points $\psi(x_L)$ and $\psi(x_R)$ are measurable with respect to $\psi \circ \eta$, so we can recover $x_L$ and $x_R$ also.
 In this paper, we will not consider the $(\gamma, \kappa) = (\sqrt2, 8)$ case, so for notational simplicity we will frequently omit the marked points. \end{remark}

-Since Brownian motion is reversible, it is unsurprising that the area $a$ quantum cell is reversible:
+Since the duration $a$ Brownian motion $(X_t, Y_t)_{[0,a]}$ is reversible, it is unsurprising that the area $a$ quantum cell is reversible: